StartupAPI/users/README.md

 It supports many registration and authentication methods, integrates with various useful services like newsletters and provides comprehensive administrative dashboard that helps make business decisions based on data collected from the users.

-One of main goals for the project is to allow fast idea-to-product cycle so we all can concentrate on know-how and not the infrastracture.
+One of main goals for the project is to allow fast idea-to-product cycle so we all can concentrate on know-how and not the infrastructure.

+It is distributed under [MIT license](http://opensource.org/licenses/MIT)

 ## Installation